As a B2B Marketing consultant, one of the questions I get asked most frequently is “how can I really know what my customers care about?”

 Done right, customer research equips you with the knowledge of what your buyers are interested in and what they really care about.
 This lays out a solid foundation for building your thought leadership strategy.

-A decrease in losing to competitors or ‘no decision’.
+Decrease in losing to competitors or ‘no decision’.

-While no one likes to lose out to competitors, ‘no decisions’ are oftentimes more frustrating.
+While no one likes to losing out to competitors, ‘no decisions’ are oftentimes more frustrating.
 No decisions are the biggest dark spots in your sales.
 They are a huge waste of time, energy, resources, and money; plus, you are left in the lurch about what you could have done better to win the deal.
 The good news is, you can significantly reduce your no decision rate by investing more time into researching your customer’s purchase behaviors and preferences across every touch point, throughout the buying lifecycle.
-CSO Insights shows that companies with a thorough understanding of their customer’s “buying process” have experienced a 6.9% drop in their no-decision rate.
+CSO Insights shows that companies with a thorough understanding of their customer’s “buying process” have experienced a 6.9% drop in their no decision rate.

 Maximizing your marketing budgets.